 1. Helps Prevent and Treat Constipation

-One of insoluble fiber’s main jobs is to provide bulk in the intestines and to form stool, which leads to regular bowel movements and less constipation.
+One of insoluble fiber’s main jobs is to provide bulk in the intestines and form stool, which leads to regular bowel movements and constipation relief.
 Insoluble fiber does not dissolve in water like soluble fiber does, so it helps move material through the colon by increasing the bulk of stools.

 2. Slows Down Absorption of Carbohydrates/Sugar

-While fiber is found in carbohydrate foods, it doesn’t raise blood sugar levels; in fact it helps to slow down absorption of sugar from carbs, which is beneficial for stabilizing blood sugar.
+While fiber is found in carbohydrate foods, it doesn’t raise blood sugar levels.
+In fact, it helps slow down absorption of sugar from carbs, which is beneficial for stabilizing blood sugar.